Things I Like

 • The non-solar non-atomic version is here for about half price (link).
 I’ve owned a few of these before I upgraded to the solar version.
 Having had both, I’d recommend the solar & atomic.
 They are great features.

 • Two of my daughters wear these Miraflex frames (link).
-They are a life saver.
+They are were a life saver when they were younger.
 When my oldest got her first pair of glasses, she broke two pairs within the first week (head-to-head collisions with siblings).
 A week later a friend told us about Miraflex frames, and we’ve been fanatical customers ever since.
 The model we’ve had for years is the rectangular “new baby” model, which comes in a variety of sizes and colors.
 We’d be lost, and much poorer, without these glasses.

 • We also tried these frames from Zenni Optical which is also great cheaper option for those with very young kids.
 Same basic idea as Miraflex at a fraction of the cost.
 Something like $35 shipped for us (link).